John McCain Dies At 81: The World Reacts To The Death Of An American Hero

 — Arizona Diamondbacks (@Dbacks) August 26, 2018

-McCain, who was nicknamed The Maverick due to his willingness to go head to head with fellow members of his party, died at 4:28 p.m. on Saturday, according to NBC News.
+McCain, who was nicknamed The Maverick due to his willingness to go head-to-head with fellow members of his party, died at 4:28 p.m. on Saturday, according to NBC News.

 On Friday, the McCain family announced that the Senator, “with his usual strength of will,” had decided to stop treatment for the stage-four glioblastoma, an aggressive form of brain cancer he had been battling since last summer.